Enterprise-CMCS/cmcs-eregulations/README.md

 If you add or update Python dependencies, you may need to rebuild the site: `docker compose up -d --build regulations`

-In general, `make local` will run any migrations that need to run, but if you need to run migrations on their own: `docker compose exec regulations python manage.py migrate`
+In general, `make local` will run any migrations that need to run, but if you need to run migrations on their own: `docker compose exec regulations uv run python manage.py migrate`.

 ## Run tests